My shopping cart

 Bully sticks do not have identical densities across the board.
 Some bully sticks are extremely dense and will take even the toughest dog a while to chew through it.
 Some bully sticks are filled with pockets of air, and will have a crunchy and brittle texture.

-We sort our bully sticks by weight, rather than thickness, because a heavier bully stick will always (as long as there weren't issues in the cooking process) be more durable than a lighter bully stick.
+We sort our bully sticks by weight, rather than thickness, because a heavier bully stick will always (as long as there weren't issues in the cooking process) be more durable than a lighter, less dense bully stick.

 |Small Antlers||100 g and below|